Social Media – Players

 Your current and future coaches WILL check your social media.
-This includes your high school, club and college coaches.
+This includes your high school, club, and college coaches.
 Bottom line: it’s about your character and reputation.
-Right or wrong, people will judge you based upon what they see on social media.
+Right or wrong, people will judge you based on what they see on social media.

 If a coach is considering you for a spot on their team, they WILL look at your social media and it will affect what they think of you: how coachable they think you will be and what kind of attitude you will likely bring to their team (will you add positivity & good work ethic, or will everything be “all about you”).